-Born in Ethiopia in 1974, Aida left the country at a young age and spent an itinerant childhood between Yemen and England.
+Born in Ethiopia in 1974, Aida Muluneh left the country at a young age and spent an itinerant childhood between Yemen and England.
 After several years in a boarding school in Cyprus, she finally settled in Canada in 1985.
 In 2000, she graduated with a degree from the Communication Department with a major in Film from Howard University in Washington D.C.
 After graduation she worked as a photojournalist at the Washington Post, however her work can be found in several international publications.

 As one of the leading experts on photography from Africa, she has been a jury member on several photography competitions most notably the Sony World Photography Awards 2017 and the World Press Photo Contest 2017.
 She has also been on various panel discussions on photography in events such as African Union cultural summit, Art Basel and Tedx/Johannesburg.
-Aida is the founder and director of the Addis Foto Fest (AFF), the first international photography festival in East Africa hosted since 2010 in the city of Addis Ababa.
-She continues to educate, curate and develop cultural projects with local and international institutions through her company DESTA (Developing and Educating Society Through Art) For Africa Creative Consulting PLC (DFA) in Addis Ababa, Ethiopia.
+She has been featured by the New York Times, Time Magazine, Artnews, Vice, the Washington Post, the Guardian, and the British Journal of Photography.

 As an exhibiting artist, Aida’s work has been shown in South Africa, Mali, Senegal, Egypt, Canada, United States of America, France, Germany, England, China, to name a few countries.
 Aida is in the permanent collection of the Smithsonian’s National Museum of African Art, the Schomburg Center for Research on Black Culture, the Toledo Museum of Art, Hood Museum, the Museum of Biblical Art, and the National Gallery of Victoria, Australia.
 Muluneh lives in Ethiopia.